iistickboy/NaNoGenMo2019/README.md

 While this was a huge time consuming effort, it made my output infinitely more interesting.
 I trained writing Ress Prompt prompter.

 I finetuned two separate GPT-2 models.
-Thanks to Max Woolf, I learned how to fine-tune two different GPT-2 language models with Google Colab.
-I used the medium sized 355M version of GPT-2 because it was large enough to handle my data set but small enough that it would run on Google Colab.
+I used the medium-sized 355M version of GPT-2 because it was large enough to handle my data set but small enough that it would run on Google Colab.
 I trained both models with 42,000 steps each.
 I broke the training into 10K chunks, because Google Colab won’t run longer than 12K steps.

 I ran the finetuned version of Writing Prompt Prompter (Jane Doe) to generate between 10 and 20 pages of writing prompts every day.